aws-samples/mwaa-disaster-recovery/README.md

 After the setup you are all set to run the [backup_metadata](assets/dags/mwaa_dr/backup_metadata.py) and [restore_metadata](assets/dags/mwaa_dr/restore_metadata.py) dags.
 The metadata will be stored and restored from the `dags/data/` folder of the `mwaa-lcoal-runner` codebase.

 > [!IMPORTANT]
-> Note that this is a great way to test and contribute code for a new version of MWAA.
+> Note that this is a great way to test and contribute code to this project for a new version of MWAA.

-#### Amazon MWAA

-For running backup and restore DAGs on your Amazon MWAA environment on AWS, you need to do the following:
-1. Ensure you have an S3 bucket created to store the backup
-2. Ensure that your MWAA execution role has read and write permissions on the bucket
-3. Create an Airflow Variable with the key named `DR_BACKUP_BUCKET` and the value containing the **name** (not ARN) of the S3 bucket.
-4. Now you are all set to manually trigger the backup and restore at any point.
-It may be worthwhile to first clean your metadata store by running the [cleanup_metadata](assets/dags/mwaa_dr/cleanup_metadata.py) DAG before performing restore operations to avoid database key constraint violations.
-Please make sure to use wider range for `MAX_AGE_IN_DAYS` and `MIN_AGE_IN_DAYS` (a value of `0` is suitable of min age for this use case) so that the metadata store is completely clean.

 ### May Need to Restart Environment for Plugins to Work